crukci-bioinformatics/nf-alignment/README.md

 Only needed if calculating RNA-seq metrics.
 4. `bwaIndex`: The path and prefix to the BWA reference.
 Only needed when running classic BWA.
 5. `bwamem2Index`: The path and prefix to the BWAmem2 reference.
 Only needed when running BWAmem2.
+6. `bowtie2Index`: The path and prefix to the Bowtie2 reference.
+Only needed when running Bowtie 2.
-6. `starIndex`: The path to the STAR reference directory.
+7. `starIndex`: The path to the STAR reference directory.
 Only needed when running STAR.

 ### Singularity Cache